Distal Biceps Tendon Ruptures

-Complete tear of the biceps tendon at the elbow — causes significant supination weakness.
+Complete tear of the biceps tendon at the elbow that causes significant weakness turning the palm up (supination).

 Overview